-- Either relatively simple to make or relatively simple to divert from industry.
+- Either relatively simple to make or obtain in some other way.

 - Relatively simple to disperse

 - Can be lethal or incapacitating

 - Relatively low cost

-- Government with well developed chemical industry (e.g. North Korea)
+- Government with well-developed chemical industry (e.g. North Korea or Syria)

 - Can be more difficult to make.

 - Can have more sophisticated dispersal techniques.

 - More likely to want lethal

 - Higher cost may be OK